Asymptotic Efficiency Bounds for a Class of Experimental Designs: Efficiency Bounds for Average Treatment Effect

 \begin{remark} Note that Theorem \ref{ATE_LAN_thm} also implies that, in the least favorable submodel, any treatment assignment rule leads to the same optimal variance.
 To get some intuition for this, we can think of our setting as a game against nature in which the researcher chooses an assignment rule and a decision procedure, and nature chooses a submodel.
 In this game, nature chooses a least favorable submodel, which makes the researcher indifferent between all treatment assignments, just as an opponent's optimal strategy makes a player indifferent between all pure strategies that have positive probability of being played in a mixed strategy equilibrium.
-To achieve this, the least favorable submodel sets the information $I_{Y(w)|X}(X_i)$ to be equal across the treatment groups $w=0,1$.
+To achieve this, the least favorable submodel sets the information $I_{Y(w)|X}(X_i)$ to be equal across the treatment groups $w=0,1$ (note that Theorem \ref{ATE_LAN_thm} considers the case where $\mathcal{W}=\{0,1\}$, which rules out the possibility of assigning $W_{n,i}=-1$ and excluding unit $i$ from either treatment group).
+This leads to the information matrix $\tilde I_n$ defined in Corollary \ref{lr_clt_corollary} being the same for any treatment assignment rule.

 Of course, this does not mean that arbitrary treatment assignments can be used to achieve this bound in a nonparametric setting.
 For example, if one assigns all units to treatment, then clearly the ATE cannot even be consistently estimated, since we never observe untreated units.
 Such assignments are optimal in the least favorable submodel, but they can perform strictly worse outside of this submodel.
 Again, the analogy of a game against nature is helpful: while the researcher is indifferent between certain pure strategies in equilibrium, such pure strategies do not themselves constitute equilibrium play. \end{remark}